By Denise Kotula

 But Mel won’t stop there.
 She’ll push you off a cliff and watch you fall to Earth.
 She knows you can’t really get where you want to go without that fall.
 There are days when Mel walks like she’s wearing cement boots, tired and drained and exhausted when she’s pushing harder than her clients think they can bear.
 It’s mano - a - mano.
 Some break.
 That’s when she carries her sadness in her shoulders.
 Her reward is with the clients who get back up and fight.

 Mel is a workaholic.
 She is driven to fix her clients.
 Her commitment to them borders on obsessive.
-Part of that, I believe, is because she is an Intuitive.
-She feels it is a great gift and she does not want to waste it.
+Part of that, I believe, is because she is intuitive.
+She feels it is a great gift, and she does not want to waste it.
 She cares deeply about people.
 She is a compassionate soul.
 It’s not just that she can empathize with people, but that she can see what’s good in them when they can’t see it in themselves.
-She’s attracted to clients who don’t want to just skate by in life.
+She attracts clients who don’t want to just skate by in life.
 They want to live large.

 Mel places the utmost value on honesty.
-She is very direct herself.
-But most of us get by with our Big Uglies by lying to ourselves, and to others, about the underlying truth.
-And boy does she hate it when her clients lie to her.
+She is forthright herself.
+But most of us get by with our Big Uglies by lying to ourselves and others about the underlying truth.
+And boy, does she hate it when her clients lie to her.